StephanieArgy/StephanieArgy.github.io/pcsnotes_c1_w2.md

 <a name="chrome_dev_tools"></a>
 ####Chrome Developer Tools

+When learning a new software, always go through all the menu bars, because those advertise all the functions.

 We'll do a big exercise with Chrome Developer Tools later, but for how, here are three ways to access them:

 * Command + Option + I